 Long ago, on a playa far, far away Tom and I met at Burning Man, and our partnership has grown naturally from that foundation of play and adventure.

-We are now well over 2 years into a life of full time travel!
-It’s been a BIG adventure, and we’ve tried out many modes of travel along the way.
+3 years ago we sold everything and jumped into a life of full time travel!
+It’s been a BIG adventure, and we’ve tried out many different travel styles along the way.

 In the very beginning we started out as bicycling nomads!
 That’s right, we began our travels on two bicycles with our dog,Indy, rolling behind us in a doggie bicycle trailer!

-We are currently backpacking through Southeast Asia with plans to explore Thailand, Laos, Vietnam, and Cambodia before we return to the states for summer festival season (we never miss Burning Man)!
+So we boarded a plane with just two carry on bags, and spent 6 months backpacking through Southeast Asia.
+We explored Thailand, Laos, Vietnam, and Cambodia before returning to the states for summer festival season (we never miss Burning Man)!

 Check out our blog for the whole story!